 What is the best advice you ever received?

 I think this one comes from my dearest mother, who is very down to earth and practical.
 Basically, loosely translated (since it's in Dutch), she says it's "an art-form to get it the way you want it".
-In other words, YOU are in charge of the situation, and never a victim of the situation.
+In other words, YOU are in charge of the situation.
 This feels very empowering to me, and I always listen to it.
 If I'm bothered by something or not happy with the situation, I take it on myself to fix it (or accept it).
 Action and power, basically. ;-) In fact, feels very fitting with our "Ode to Woman" theme.